the64man1/E-Commerce-Back-End/README.md

 I wanted to create the back end portion of an E-Commerce website as an exercise to gain experience using Sequelize as an ORM to create models for MySQL, and using Express routes for handling CRUD requests.

+In completing this project, I learned about using Sequelize as an ORM and Insomnia to test routes and CRUD requests.

 ## Table of Contents